Yuzhe-Fu/FractalCloud/README.md

 -  `./workspace` (Docker setup), or
 - `./FractalCloud` (local installation)

 Below we provide example commands for reproducing evaluation results.
+And please do not paste as one line.

 #### ModelNet40 Classification (PointNeXt-S)
 ```bash